elos/documentation/guide/2 - Data Model.md

     ∴ S ≡ { U, T, L }

-We would refer to U, T, L as users, tasks, and lists, respecitively.
-Yes, the space name, because of how english works, is generically the plural of the kind.
+We would refer to U, T, L as users, tasks, and lists, respectively.
+The space name, because of english, is generically the plural of the kind.
 Ahah!
 Now you see the connection to database tables or collections if you didn't see it before!
 Or perhaps you see it more clearly.
-Indeed, the implementation of a todo app using the EDM in SQL would involve a users, tasks and lists table.
+Indeed, the implementation of a todo app using the metis logical core in SQL involves a users, tasks and lists table.

 #### Traits

-Now that we have an idea of the abstract nature of elos records, we can discuss their individually defining features.
+Now that we have an idea of the abstract nature of elos records, we can discuss their individually defining features; the primitives of which they are composed.
 A record's archetype is defined by the *Traits* which is has.
-Traits are key/value pairs from a String to a Primitive.
+Traits are String to Primitive key/value pairs.

     T: Strings → Primitives

+    ∀ k ∈ K, ∃ several traits which belong to that kind

+    Let Traits: K → (Strings, Primitives)

+Here it is useful to think of the function *Traits* as a set of ordered pairs.
+As we will refer to the *Traits* of a model regularly.
+So a trait could be ('completed', Booleans) or ('created_at', Dates).
+But recall the 'Ontic' distinction.
+We have the framework of traits, but each individual record will have a different value associated with each trait.
+We call this value the records 'attribute.'
+This is implicit in our above formal definition because T is a function from Strings, a simple set, to Primitives a set of sets.

+An individual record may then have the attribute, ('completed', True) and ('created_at', '2009-11-10 23:00:00 +0000 UTC').
+We define attributes on the set of records (recall the Ontic distinction):

+    A: Traits → (P ∈ Primitives)

-    ∀ r ∈ R, ∃ several traits which belong to that record.
+    ∀ r ∈ R, ∃ several attributes which belong to that record

- A primitive is anything which can be encoded in binary -- which is everything -- but can be something like a date, for example.
+    Let Attributes: R  → (Traits, P ∈ Primitives)

+Continuing our task list example.

+    Traits('task') := { ('created_at', Dates), ('completed_at', Dates), ('name', Strings) } ≡ { t₁, t₂, t₃ }

+    (Attributes ○ Find)('task', 1) = Attributes(Find('task', 1)) = { (t₁, '2009-11-10 23:00:00 +0000 UTC'), (t₂, '2009-11-10 23:00:00 +0000 UTC'), (t₃, 'Take out the trash')}

+It can be nice to think of the attributes of a record as just the string to their value, and then the primitive type is implicit is that it is the superset (universe) of whichever value is given.
+We prefer to be explicit here.

 #### Validity